Aa Ammayi Gurinchi Meeku Cheppali: Plot

 Alekhya is moved by the story and decides to open Naveen's gift.
 After reading what was inside the gift, Alekhya decides to visit Naveen at his house.
-Naveen then shows Alekhya the reel he found and she reveals that the person in the reel is not her, but is her twin sister Akhila, who looks just like her.
-Alekhya tells Naveen that 6 years ago, Akhila was always into acting ever since she was a child, but her parents never liked the idea as it would hurt their reputation in society, especially after Akhila does an intimate scene in a performance of Romeo and Juliet.
+Naveen then shows Alekhya the reel he found, and she reveals that the person in the reel is not her but her deceased identical twin sister Akhila.
+Alekhya tells Naveen that Akhila was passionate about acting ever since she was a child, but their parents were against it as it would hurt their reputation in society, especially after Akhila's performance in a Romeo and Juliet play.
 Akhila started to act in a film directed by her friend Deepak.
-However during filming, Akhila's father pulled her out of the film and an enraged Akhila decided to leave the house.
-Akhila and Deepak later got married without her parents knowing and they disown her.
-Later, Deepak's producer and their family die in a car accident causing the film to be stalled completely, which makes Deepak to fall into depression.
+However during filming, Akhila's father pulled her out of the film, and an enraged Akhila decided to leave the house.
+Akhila and Deepak later got married without her parents knowing, and they disown her.
+Later, Deepak's producer and their family die in a car accident, causing the film to be stalled completely.
+This makes Deepak fall into depression, due to which he committed suicide, leaving Akhila distraught.
+Not being able to take this, Akhila also committed suicide by jumping off of her apartment building.
+Her family completely shuns cinema from there onwards.

-Due to the depression, Deepak committed suicide leaving Akhila distraught at what happened.
-Not being able to take this, Akhila also decided to commit suicide by jumping off of the apartment building.
-The family completely shuns cinema from there onwards.
-Touched after listening to Akhila's past, Naveen decides to write a story based on Akhila and Deepak's life and he pitches this idea to Venkat, who approves.
-Naveen visits Alekhya and tells her on how he wants Alekhya to play Akhila's character in his film.
-Alekhya is reluctant, but Naveen tells her his story about how as a debutant in the industry, his first love was asked to sleep with a producer in order to land a role and agreed to do it, and how he was about to also commit suicide, but after seeing Deepak's death in the newspaper, Naveen gets himself motivated to take commercial films and to make money.
-He explains his genuine intention to actually make a good movie that gives a proper tribute to Akhila and Deepak.
-Alekhya eventually agrees to star in the film without her parents or her relatives knowing.
+Touched by Akhila's story, Naveen decides to write a story based on Akhila and Deepak's life.
+He pitches this idea to Venkat, who approves.
+Naveen visits Alekhya and tells her on how he wants her to play Akhila's character in his film.
+Alekhya is reluctant, but Naveen tells her his story about how as a debutant in the industry, once a producer offered a chance to direct, but he had asked to mediate his former girlfriend for a casting couch in order to land a lead role and direction offer for him.
+Then, after hearing this, she pressurized him to accept the offer.
+Unable to digest this, he was about to commit suicide, but after seeing Deepak's death in the newspaper, Naveen gets motivated to make commercial films and money.
+He explains his sincere intention to actually make a good film that gives a proper tribute to Akhila and Deepak.
+Alekhya eventually agrees to star in the film without her parents or relatives knowing.